– A guest post by Laura Oxley

 Day 5 – Historical Hawaii

+there’s so much history around Oahu and starting with a visit to Pearl Harbor, downtown Honolulu, historic Haleiwa town and some of the major attractions around the island, there’s really so much to see and do here.
 And just like that your trip is coming to an end, or so it was in our case as we were headed back to Canada on a red eye that night.
 So one last full day, and nothing short of jam packed once again!
-We checked out of our cute little beach front rental & decided to check out some spots on the North Shore, including the historic town of Haleiwa on our way into Honolulu for some last minute souvenir shopping and then we made our way to Pearl Harbour.
+We checked out of our cute little beach front rental & decided to check out some spots on the North Shore, including the historic town of Haleiwa on our way into Honolulu for some last minute souvenir shopping and then we made our way to visit Pearl Harbour.
 Because a trip to Oahu is complete without visiting this historic spot.
 Just west of the city of Honolulu lies this historic landmark, and is the headquarters of the United States Pacific Fleet.
 The attack on Pearl Harbour on December 7th, 1941 by the Japanese was the immediate cause of the United States’ entry into WWII and a day that will never be forgotten.
 Admission is free, unless you are interested in visiting the several other ships and memorials on the grounds which start at 60$ +.
 We opted for the free tour of Pearl Harbour which gives you access to the main grounds, a film viewing & a boat ride out the USS Arizona Memorial.
 Leaving every half hour we made it just in time for a new tour to begin and we were greeted by a few members of the US Navy who gave us a bit of background about the base and what had happened there some 75 years before, and from there we were ushered into a theatre for a film (about half an hour) on that fateful day in 1941.
 From there you’re onto a fairly small boat and taken the 10 minutes across the base to the USS Arizona Memorial with full view of the massive naval ships along the shores, and the crisp white memorial not too far in the distance.

 This memorial was erected to commemorate the nearly 1200 men & women who were killed on Japan’s attack on Pearl Harbour, their bodies to rest in the ships wreckage in the ocean.
 From the memorial platform you are able to see most of the Arizona in the water as well as the few manta rays who now call it home.
 Inside there are plenty of memorial items of those who lost their lives that day, and a full wall commemorating those brave individuals.
 The memorial itself is a rectangular white housing with cut outs on each side allowing you to see the ship below and the battle ships on the shore.